THE 152 GROUP MEMBERSHIP RULES

 20. Except as provided in Rule 21 below, no Member shall have more than TWO prebookings at any time, including evenings and weekends.
 Each booking may cover a period of up to three days.
 The two bookings for any one member may not run consecutively.

-21. Members may plan, book and undertake one longer trip of up to seven days in any rolling 12-month period.
+21. Members may plan, book and undertake one longer trip of up to seven days in any calendar year.
 Such a booking may be made in addition to the normal two bookings enabling trips to be booked well in advance and currency maintained in the meantime.

 21a.
 In addition to the bookings referred to in Rules 20 and 21, G-BJBW is also available to Members on an ad-hoc ‘same day’ basis provided another Member has not already made a booking on the group on-line diary.